Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Open Challenges and Future Directions

+Through the comparative analysis of the studies surveyed and an evaluation of their statistical insights, we have identified several opportunities for further research and future XAI applications in the field of food quality.

+By studying the work of \cite{bodria_benchmarking_2023}, we can observe that, to our knowledge, several types of XAI techniques have not been utilized in the analyzed works, yet they could prove extremely useful in various contexts.
+For instance, rule-based techniques, which we appreciated in just some studies \cite{nr1,nr114,nr115,nr132,nr209}, offer the potential to uncover causal relationships between the physicochemical properties of food products, adding depth to the interpretation of these behaviours and aiding in the development of more interpretable models.

-According to \cite{nr17} and to the works summarized by \cite{longo2024explainable}, the explanations provided by many XAI methods are often difficult to interpret and require the expertise of a field specialist, turning the explanations themself into additional steps to be deciphered.
-To address this, recent advancements in XAI research propose new solutions, such as the development of frameworks, metrics to evaluate model outputs \citep{arras_clevr-xai_2022, nauta_anecdotal_2023}, and the use of \emph{generative AI} to simplify and clarify the explanations provided by existing methods.
-It is crucial to utilize multiple methods from those available to gain a comprehensive understanding of a model's decision-making process.
+We can also observe that, according to \cite{nr17} and to the works summarized by \cite{longo2024explainable}, the explanations provided by many XAI methods are often difficult to interpret and require the expertise of a field specialist, turning the explanations themself into additional steps to be deciphered.
+To address this, recent advancements in XAI research propose new solutions, such as the development of frameworks, metrics to evaluate model outputs \citep{arras_clevr-xai_2022, nauta_anecdotal_2023}, and the use of \emph{generative AI} to simplify and clarify the explanations provided by existing methods, e.g., by using Large Language Models to provide text-based explanations that helps interpreting explanations \cite{silvestri2025survey}.
+Moreover, utilizing various methods helps achieve a thorough understanding of a model's decision-making process.
 Specifically, by adopting a \emph{glocal} approach \citep{longo2024explainable}, which combines both local and global explanations of the same model, more complete and user-friendly explanations can be achieved.
-By studying the work of \cite{bodria_benchmarking_2023}, we can observe that, to our knowledge, several types of XAI techniques have not been utilized in the analyzed works, yet they could prove extremely useful in various contexts.
-For instance, rule-based techniques, which we appreciated in just some studies \citep{nr1}, offer the potential to uncover causal relationships between the physicochemical properties of food products, adding depth to the interpretation of these behaviours and aiding in the development of more interpretable models. \emph{Concept-based learning} algorithms represent a popular category of methods that can be used to explain model predictions in terms of adjectives, concepts, or abstractions easily understood by humans \citep{kim_interpretability_2017}.

-Another growing approach in food quality assessments is data fusion, as it integrates multiple types of data, such as chemical, physical, and sensory information, to make more comprehensive decisions about food products.
-This fusion of diverse data types enables a richer analysis but makes understanding the outcomes more challenging.
-To address this complexity, \emph{hierarchical-based} explainability approaches could be proposed to break down the contribution of each data type to the final decision.
-Although not yet well-defined, this type of XAI could offer a viable solution for explaining models that integrate multiple data types.
-By introducing a hierarchy within explanations, it becomes possible to discern the contribution of each data type to the overall result, clarifying how the combined dataset influences the model’s decisions.